Man who sought revenge for a stolen phone pleads guilty to fire that killed a Senegalese family of 5

-DENVER — (AP) — A Colorado man pleaded guilty Friday to a house fire that killed five members of a Senegalese family in 2020 in a case of misplaced revenge caused by mistakenly tracking his stolen iPhone to the home.
+DENVER — (AP) — A Colorado man pleaded guilty to murder charges on Friday for starting a 2020 house fire that killed five members of a Senegalese family out of misplaced revenge for a stolen iPhone that he mistakenly tracked to the house.

-Bui, now 20, was a teenager at the time of the fire but prosecuted as an adult.
+Kevin Bui, now 20, was a teenager at the time of the fire but prosecuted as an adult.
 He has been portrayed by prosecutors as the ringleader of three friends who started the Aug.
-5, 2020, fire in the middle of the night in a suburban Denver neighborhood because he believed people who had recently robbed him lived in the home after mistakenly tracking his stolen iPhone there using an app.
+5, 2020, fire in the middle of the night in a Denver neighborhood.
+Bui wrongly believed people who had recently robbed him lived in the home after using an app to track his stolen iPhone to the general area, according to prior testimony in the case.

-He is the last of the three to enter a plea in the fire that killed Djibril Diol, 29, and Adja Diol, 23, and their 22-month-old daughter, Khadija Diol, and their relative, Hassan Diol, 25, and her 6-month-old daughter Hawa Baye.
-Three other people escaped by jumping from the second floor of the home.
+Bui is the last of the three friends to enter a plea in the fire that killed Djibril Diol, 29, and Adja Diol, 23, and their 22-month-old daughter, Khadija Diol.
+Their relative, Hassan Diol, 25, and her 6-month-old daughter Hawa Baye were also killed.
+Three other people escaped by jumping from the second floor of the home, breaking some bones.

+One of the counts of second-murder that Bui pleaded guilty to was for killing Dijibril and Adja Diol and their child.
+The other is for killing Hassan Diol and her baby.
+Sixty other charges Bui had faced, including attempted murder, arson and burglary, were dropped by prosecutors under the plea deal.

 Last year, Dillon Siebert, who was 14 at the time of the fire, was sentenced to three years in juvenile detention and seven years in a state prison program for young inmates.
 He pleaded guilty to second-degree murder under a deal that prosecutors and the defense said balanced his lesser role in planning the fire, his remorse and interest in rehabilitation with the horror of the crime.